StatBio/COMBINE-DHFR/README.md

 ## Overview

-This repository contains the code used to generate the figures presented in the associated publication concerning the prediction of the compensatory mutation within the allosteric network of *E. coli* DHFR.
+This repository contains the code used for the prediction of the compensatory mutation within the allosteric network of *E. coli* DHFR.
+The method is named COMBINE for COmpensatory Mutations via Boltzmann machine INference of Epistasis.

 ---